 - Book your stay at The Grand Hyatt, Kuala Lumpur

 Most visitors to Malaysia head straight to the coast and miss the central part of the country.
 But missing out on the Cameron Highlands would be a mistake.
-Reminiscent of the English countryside, with mock tudor houses, afternoon teas, and lush green rolling hills its likely this area will end being the highlight of your trip to Malaysia.

 There is so much to see in this area, but the most obvious one is the tea plantations which are the main reason many visitors come to the Cameron Highlands.
 The most famous is BOH (Best Of Highlands) which has a great viewing platform and offers factory tours and tea tasting.
-In addition, you should go strawberry picking (there are hundreds of choices!), take a guided nature trail through the jungle in search of he notorious Jim Thompson, who disappeared here in 1967 and of course try a Steamboat dinner!
-For more activities in the area see 12 Things To Do In The Cameron Highlands.

 The majority of places to stay are relatively basic with a few upscale guest houses to choose from.
 By far the most luxurious is the Cameron Highlands Resort which offers its guests a true English countryside feel, with a roaring fireplace, snug leather couches to read a book from, delicious afternoon tea and beautiful traditional and luxurious rooms.